steffenwoell/steffenwoell.github.io/imprint.md

 ## Legal & Data Protection

 <div class="box-warning" style="margin-bottom:60px">
 Unless stated otherwise, the contents of this personal, non-commercial website are made available under the <a rel="license" href="https://creativecommons.org/licenses/by/4.0/" title="CC BY 4.0" target="_blank">Creative Commons Attribution 4.0 International License</a>.
-All non self-made images are courtesy of <a href="https://unsplash.com/" target="_blank">Unsplash</a>.
+The profile picture and favicon are courtesy of <a href="https://www.ronmarzok.de/" target="_blank">Ron Marzok</a>.
+All other images are courtesy of <a href="https://unsplash.com/" target="_blank">Unsplash</a> if not marked differently.
 This website is designed with user privacy, data protection, and data reduction in mind and uses
 <p><i class="fas fa-cookie-bite" style="padding-left:10px;padding-right:10px"></i><b>no</b> cookies</p>
 <p><i class="fas fa-thumbs-down" style="padding-left:10px;padding-right:11px"></i><b>no</b> social media plugins</p>
 <p><i class="fas fa-toilet-paper-slash" style="padding-left:10px;padding-right:9px"></i><b>no</b> activity logs</p>